superseriousbusiness/gotosocial/docs/installation_guide/apache-httpd.md

 Again, replace occurrences of `example.com` in the above config file with the hostname of your GtS server.
 If your domain name is `gotosocial.example.com`, then `gotosocial.example.com` would be the correct value.

 You should also change `http://localhost:8080` to the correct address and port of your GtS server.
 For example, if you're running GoToSocial on another machine with the local ip of `192.168.178.69` and on port `8080` then `http://192.168.178.69:8080/` would be the correct value.

+`Rewrite*` directives are needed to ensure that Websocket streaming connections also work.
+See the [websocket](./websocket.md) document for more information on this.

 `ProxyPreserveHost On` is essential: It guarantees that the proxy and the GoToSocial speak of the same Server name.
 If not, GoToSocial will build the wrong authentication headers, and all attempts at federation will be rejected with 401 Unauthorized.